Trump says FBI, DOJ 'will review the outrageous Jussie Smollett case'

 Breaking News Emails

-President Donald Trump tweeted Thursday morning that the FBI and Department of Justice would review the decision by Illinois prosecutors to drop all charges facing actor Jussie Smollett for allegedly fabricating a hate crime.
+President Donald Trump tweeted Thursday morning that the FBI and Department of Justice would review the decision by Illinois prosecutors to drop all charges the actor Jussie Smollett faced for allegedly fabricating a hate crime against himself.

 Trump called the prosecutors' decision "an embarrassment to our Nation!"